GeorgeGkas/isometricObelisk.js/README.md

 ##What this project is

- The isometricObelisk library allows you to create basic isometric (2.5D) shapes such as cube, pyramid, bricks, and more for you html canvas project.
+ The **isometricObelisk** module allows you to create basic isometric (2.5D) shapes such as cube, pyramid, bricks, and more for you html canvas project.